xinwenfu/mitmproxy-get/README.md

 ```

 The code supports both http and https conenctions through a macro definition in the code.
-Make sure the code has the correct macro defintion
+Make sure the code has the correct macro defintion in different tasks.

 Enable *FU_HTTP* definition as follows to connect to the http server.
 ```